Manaslu Tsum Valley trek

 Annapurna Conservation Area Project Entry Permit,

-Manaslu Restricted Area Permit, and
+Manaslu and Tsum Valley, two Restricted Area Permit, and

 TIMS (Tourist Information Management System) card